Seagreen

 Montrose Port: Operations Hub for Scotland’s Largest Wind Farm

-Once in commercial operation in 2023, the wind farm is expected to provide enough electricity for 1.6 million homes, around two thirds of all households in Scotland.
-A £1.8million community benefit fund has been created to provide a lasting legacy for the town and wider Angus region.
+A £1.8 million community benefit fund has also been created to provide a lasting legacy for the town and wider Angus region.

 Operations and Maintenance Base